andreppi/sw-engineering-challenge/COMMENTS.md

 2. DRY Principle: Avoid code repetition by creating common utility methods for repetitive tasks.

-3. Error Handling and Logging: Ensure proper error handling and logging mechanisms are in place.
+3. Error Handling: Ensure proper error handling and respondes are in place

 4. File Handling: Use context managers for file operations to ensure proper resource management (i.e with).